 The system is designed to comply with current regulations, and facilitates reporting to the GEREP (Gestion des Émissions et des Rejets des Établissements Polluants) platform.

-As an influential member of GIMELEC Analyse, Fuji Electric France plays an active role in advancing technologies in the field of industrial analysis.
+Fuji Electric France, as an influential member of GIMELEC Analyse, plays an active role in advancing technologies in the field of industrial analysis.

 The expertise of our professionals has been decisive in perfecting the algorithms of the latest iteration of Fuji DAHS v7, the fruit of close and productive collaboration with various specialists in the sector.